A Green New Deal for People and the Planet

 2. Environmental justice struggles, including the struggle of UE members in West Virginia and eastern North Carolina threatened by pipeline projects in their areas;

-7. Calls on environmental organizations to incorporate just transition into their platforms;
+8. Calls on environmental organizations to incorporate a just transition into their platforms;

-12. Supports the continuing efforts of the UE to build alliances with environmental and community organizations and in developing organizing strategies for renewable energy workers;
+13. Supports continuing efforts to build alliances with environmental and community organizations and to develop organizing strategies for renewable-energy workers.